Marriage preparation in the Catholic Church

+Couples preparing to be married in a Catholic church are encouraged to take time to prepare for their marriage.
+Some marriage preparation courses are referred to as "Pre-Cana", including a version available online.

-Pre-Cana is a course or consultation for couples preparing to be married in a Catholic church.
-The name is derived from John 2:1–12, the Wedding at Cana in Galilee, where Jesus performed the miracle of turning water into wine.
+The term "Pre-Cana" is derived from John 2:1–12, the Wedding at Cana in Galilee, where Jesus performed the miracle of turning water into wine.

 Description

-The purpose of marriage preparation, Pre-Cana, under canon law is to make sure that people are free to marry and have the capacity to marry.
+The purpose of marriage preparation under canon law is to make sure that people are free to marry and have the capacity to marry.
 Approaches to Pre-Cana vary among Catholic dioceses and parishes.
 Often six-month sessions are led by a priest or deacon with support from a married Catholic couple.

-All US Dioceses require couples to spend a significant amount time preparing for marriage.
-Most dioceses (over 70, as of 2004) require an initial face to face meeting with their parish deacon or priest at least 6 months prior to the wedding.
-With a growing trend to ask couples to complete their preparation at least 6 weeks prior to their wedding.
+All Catholic dioceses in the United States require couples to spend a significant amount of time preparing for marriage.
+Most dioceses (over 70, as of 2004) require an initial face to face meeting with their parish deacon or priest at least 6 months prior to the wedding, with a growing trend to ask couples to complete their preparation at least 6 weeks prior to their wedding.

 These courses are designed to prepare couples with a better understanding of each other and of the sacrament of marriage.
 These courses can have multiple different forms ranging from weekend retreats to getting matched with a sponsor couple for meetings.
 The United States Conference of Catholic Bishops recognizes that long distance preparation is sometime necessary due to military service or otherwise.
-In these instances the Military or College Chaplains can often provide independent preparation but the presiding minister needs to coordinate the process.
+In these instances a military or college chaplains can often provide independent preparation but the presiding minister needs to coordinate the process.

-During this preparation phase, The United States Conference of Catholic Bishops considers the following topics as "must-have conversations" before couples marry:
+During this preparation phase, the bishops' conference considers the following topics as "must-have conversations" taking place before couples marry: